EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Proposed Future Directions

+The primary failure mode of EEG encoders remains their inability to learn robust latent features that generalize across realistic EEG distribution shifts, including those seen across subjects, age groups, acquisition setups, and experimental or clinical conditions, among other factors.
+However, each EEG user community (e.g., clinicians, brain computer interface users, neuroscientists) may have different practical requirements or definitions of model robustness and generalization.
+Therefore, future work can design community-specific EEG-FM benchmarks with clear task definitions, realistic performance criteria beyond traditional metrics, real-world datasets, and expert baselines.
+In doing so, EEG researchers can draw inspiration from existing FM benchmarks in other data domains.
+Standardized benchmarks tailored to each community’s needs can significantly boost the chances of real-world translation and adoption of EEG-FMs.

 \textbf{Ranking EEG-FMs in global EEG competitions:} Novel EEG-FM methodology can leverage international predictive modeling competitions to establish real-world performance and utility, as those competitions can highlight the most significant empirical challenges or milestones within the field.
 Such competitions have already been developed for time series~\cite{wang2024deep}, electrocardiograms~\cite{wan2025openecg}, and speech~\cite{arora2024evaluation} domains.
-Notably, within the EEG domain, previous competitions have highlighted issues with transfer learning under distribution shifts\cite{wei20222021}, abnormality detection\cite{hms-harmful-brain-activity-classification}, coma prognosis\cite{reyna2023predicting}, and seizure detection\cite{dan2024szcore}.
-The creation of new EEG competitions also incentivizes the public release of expertly curated and annotated EEG datasets that can further boost EEG-FM research.
+Notably, within the EEG domain, previous competitions have highlighted issues with transfer learning under distribution shifts \cite{wei20222021}, abnormality detection \cite{hms-harmful-brain-activity-classification}, coma prognosis \cite{reyna2023predicting}, seizure detection \cite{dan2024szcore}, and seizure forecasting \cite{brinkmann2016crowdsourcing}.

 \textbf{Frictionless software:} Several software modifications and code debugging are required to run the currently available EEG-FMs.
-The deep technical nature of EEG-FMs and the computing skills required to run these models present a considerable entry barrier to non-technical or non-computational researchers.
-It will be necessary for future studies to ensure that EEG-FMs can be used as off-the-shelf feature extraction tools, with no technical modifications required.
+The deep technical nature of EEG-FMs and the computing skills required to run these models pose a significant entry barrier for non-technical or non-computational researchers.
+Future studies will need to ensure that EEG-FMs can be used as off-the-shelf feature-extraction tools, with no technical modifications required.
 Graphical software for plug-and-play EEG-FM analytics, such as simple binary classifications, can greatly increase real-world EEG-FM adoption, testing, and experimentation.
-Encouragingly, a mature ecosystem for large-scale EEG analytics already exists in Python\cite{gramfort2013meg, HBM:HBM23730, schiratti2018ensemble} and can support the development of frictionless EEG-FM software.
+Encouragingly, a mature ecosystem for large-scale EEG analytics already exists in Python \cite{gramfort2013meg, HBM:HBM23730, schiratti2018ensemble} and can support the development of frictionless EEG-FM software.